yonidavidson/docs/v19.1/performance-tuning.md

 Thinking back to the [earlier discussion of ranges and leaseholders](#important-concepts), because the `users` table is small (under 64 MiB), the primary index and all secondary indexes are contained in a single range with a single leaseholder.
 If the table were bigger, however, the primary index and secondary index could reside in separate ranges, each with its own leaseholder.
 In this case, if the leaseholders were on different nodes, the query would require more network hops, further increasing latency.

-#### Filtering by a secondary index storing additional columns
+#### Filtering by a secondary index covering additional columns

-When you have a query that filters by a specific column but retrieves a subset of the table's total columns, you can improve performance by [storing](indexes.html#storing-columns) those additional columns in the secondary index to prevent the query from needing to scan the primary index as well.
+When you have a query that filters by a specific column but retrieves a subset of the table's total columns, you can improve performance by [covering](indexes.html#covering-columns) those additional columns in the secondary index to prevent the query from needing to scan the primary index as well.

+{{site.data.alerts.callout_info}}
+`COVERING` and `STORING` are synonymous with respect to indexes.
+Some of CockroachDB's UI refers to "storing" columns, which is exactly equivalent to covering those columns.
+{{site.data.alerts.end}}

 For example, let's say you frequently retrieve a user's name and credit card number: